 This place was just what I needed.
 We had just driven about 20 miles on I-95 in blinding fog and my nerves were frayed.
 Needed a quick cup of coffee and we got it here.Nice, clean place, very close to I-95; smiley counterperson; quick service; cheap price.Thanks for the pick-me-up Wendy's of Florencemore

 We stopped into the Save Mart to get some gas.
 The guy looked quizically at our car (laden with suitcases and clothes) and at our out-of-state NY plates.
 After I gassed up the car and went inside to pay, he glumly said that "that will be cash only".
 This was one of the few places in all of our east coast travels down I-95 that we could not use our credit card to pay for gas.

 Was it me? was it the NY plates? was it store policy?
 I have no idea but I thought it was a curious custom.

 Location was off I-95, off US52 about a quarter mile.

-There is an average annually of: 3 murders, 15 rapes, 120 robberies, 350 assaults, 200 auto thefts.
+Florence appears to be a nice town for the most part so I was a bit surprised to see the crime reports for the city.There is an average annually of: 3 murders, 15 rapes, 120 robberies, 350 assaults, 200 auto thefts.
 Florence has nearly three times the crime index as an average American city.Wikipedia quotes that "Florence had the highest number of...more

 A beautifully landscaped 18 hole course.
 The greens are large and contoured.
 The fairways are well bunkered rolling hills.
 The rough, especially into the tree line, is two strokes for many golfers.